 If all checks succeed the DOES-part(s) of the VERB will be carried out.
-The order is normally to first execute the body any global declaration, then the body in the verb declaration for the current location.
+The order is normally to first execute the body of any global declaration, then the body in the verb declaration for the current location.
 Finally each parameter is examined to find any declarations of the VERB inside what it refers to, those verb bodies are then executed in the order in which the parameters occurred in the syntax declaration.
 This is the most natural order and covers most cases but in some infrequent situations another order may be necessary.
-By using the qualifiers BEFORE/AFTER/ONLY the author can decide which verb bodies will be executed and in which order (see section 3.7.2 below for details).
+By using the qualifiers, BEFORE/AFTER/ONLY, the author can decide which verb bodies will be executed and in which order (see section Fel!
+Hittar inte referenskälla. below for details).

 '''

 VERB take

 CHECK obj NOT IN inventory

+'''

+'''

 ELSE "You already have that."

 DOES

 LOCATE obj IN inventory.

 END VERB take.

 '''

-3.7.1 Verb Alternative
+3.7.1.
+Verb Alternatives

-When a VERB is declared inside an OBJECT, verb_alternatives are allowed.
-These alternatives are used in conjunction with the SYNTAX declaration defined below in the following way.
+When a VERB is declared inside an OBJECT, verb alternatives are allowed.
+These alternatives are used in conjunction with the SYNTAX declaration defined for the verb and allows differentiating between the object and the actor occurring in different places in the input.

 When a player inputs a command each parameter in the syntax (see above) is bound to an actual object or actor or receives the value of a literal, depending on the specified syntax.
-To find out which verb CHECKs to test and verb bodies to execute the parameters are examined in turn according to the algorithm described in Verb Qualification below.
-Each object may then have a different verb body, depending on at which position it occurred (to which parameter it was bound).
+To find out which CHECKs to test and verb bodies to execute the parameters are examined in turn according to the algorithm described in VERB QUALIFICATION below.
+Each object may have different verb bodies executed depending on at which position it occurred (to which parameter it was bound).